Rubber to Metal Bonding | The Process

 We purchase all of our tooling within the United States.
 This allows us to respond quickly to customer changes and work with faster lead-times.

 What is Qualiform’s part lead-time?

-A majority of our parts can be shipped out within 3-4 weeks from the receipt of the order, depending on the number of products.
+We can ship a majority of our parts within 3-4 weeks from the receipt of the order, depending on the number of products.